-expect Dialogue with interactive programs according to a script, analyzing what can be expected from the interactive program and replying accordingly cmdtest Tool for black box testing of Linux command line programs busybox BusyBox, "the Swiss Army knife of Embedded Linux", an optimized multi-call binary which contains many Linux commands and utilities.
+expect Dialogue with interactive programs according to a script, analyzing what can be expected from the interactive program and replying accordingly yarn Scenario testing tool for command line programs cmdtest Tool for black box testing of Linux command line programs busvbox BusyBox, "the Swiss Army knife of Embedded Linux", an optimized multi-call binary which contains many Linux commands and utilities.

-Useful for system recovery if Bash built-ins or common commands have become unusable or have been removed from the system xargs command Call command multiple times, one for each argument found on stdin parallel command in parallel.
+Useful for system recovery if Bash built-ins or common commands have become unusable or have been removed from the system busybox applet arguments Execute applet, which operates as the homonym Linux command xargs command Call command multiple times, one for each argument found on stdin ls foo\ | xargs cat Print via cat the content of every file whose name starts by "foo"

+parallel command Run command in parallel.